 The tow cord comes installed between the left side of the handle mounting bracket and the nozzle strut at the 5 o'clock position when viewed from behind with the handle horizontal at 12 o'clock.
-An extra mount point and 1.0" long screws are included if you prefer that the tow cord be mounted between the 3 and 9 o'clock positions.
-Ensure the correct length screw is used between the nozzle to strut connection.
-A #10-24 x 1.0 inch thread length screw is used for the handle mounting bracket and tow attachment points.
-A #10-24 x 7/8 inch thread length screw is used where nothing else is attached.
-Installing the 1.0 inch screw length in a location with nothing attached will result in the screw piercing the inside diameter of the nozzle and cracking the material around where it exits.
+If you prefer that the tow cord be mounted between the 3 and 9 o'clock positions Extra screws are provided.
+The proper length screw MUST be used to ensure the correct thread engagement and that they are not too long, so as to damage the nozzle by protruding in to the inner diameter of the nozzle.
+Ensure the correct length screw is used between the nozzle/strut connections.
+A #10-24 x 7/8 inch thread length screw is used to attach the struts to the nozzle with no stainless plate installed.
+A #10-24 x 1.0 inch thread length screw is used where one stainless plate is attached.
+A #10-24 x 1-1/8 inch thread length screw is used where two stainless plates are attached.
+Installing too long of a screw length will result in the screw piercing the inside diameter of the nozzle and cracking the material around where it exits.
 Torque to 30 in-lb.

-Figure 6 - Taut line hitch sequence
+Figure 7 - Taut line hitch sequence